These are the winners of this year's James Beard Awards, the biggest night in food

 Chutatip "Nok" Suntaranon, Kalaya - Philadelphia

-Best Chef: Midwest (Iowa, Kansas, Minnesota, Missouri, Nebraska, New Dakota, South Dakota, Wisconsin)
+Best Chef: Midwest (Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, South Dakota, Wisconsin)

 Itaru Nagano and Andrew Kroeger, Fairchild - Madison, Wis.